sachinjojode/SJ-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate who you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

-I worked with Nikhil Gangaram.
-He helped out tremendously and the idea for this device was his.
+I worked with Nikhil Gangaram and Viha Srinivas.
+They both helped out tremendously and the idea for this device was Nikhil's.
 We worked together closely to make the storyboards, get feedback, and create the videos.
-He put in a lot of time to make the costumes and was a great partner.
+I mostly worked on the videos and costumes, Viha worked more on the storyboards, and Nikhil helped with both the videos and costumes.
+They both put in a lot of time to make the physical prototypes.
 We took some inspiration from Duolingo and how they teach with reinforcement learning.

 # Staging Interaction, Part 2